 - To protect against counterfeiting, tampering, and intellectual property (IP) theft

 To enable such traceability, semiconductor companies need a way to securely exchange data with each other so each participant can maintain control of the data they share.
-This allows them to protect their IP while simultaneously enabling the other participants to derive value from the data to improve yield, raise quality, and ensure compliance.
+This allows them to protect their IP while enabling other partners inside and outside their four walls to collaborate and improve yield, raise quality, and ensure compliance.

 The full data transparency between fab, fabless, and OSAT for traceability is challenging because of IP concerns.
-Almost every bit of information on the design, production, and testing process is protected as an IP of a company.
+Almost every bit of information on the design, production, and testing process is protected intellectual property.

 While old methods will continue to exist for IP and sensitive information exchange between two organizations, for simple questions related to die traceability, there is a better way.